 note: adopted 1978; the anthem is only used on formal occasions

-Laos name: "Pheng Xat Lao" (Hymn of the Lao People)
+name: "Pheng Xat Lao" (Hymn of the Lao People)

 lyrics/music: SISANA Sisane/THONGDY Sounthonevichit